Apurva0109/nd00333-capstone/starter_file/README.md

 ```
 <br>
     experiment_timeout_minutes: Time limit in minutes for the experiment.<br>
     <br>primary_metric: Metric that you want to optimize.
-The best-fit model will be chosen based on this metric.<br>
+The best-fit model will be chosen based on this metric.
+    <br>Accuracy is a common evaluation metric for classification problems.
+It’s the number of correct predictions made as a ratio of all predictions made.<br>
     <br>label_column_name: The name of the label column whose value your model will predict.<br>
     <br>n_cross_validations: Number of cross-validation splits to perform when validation data is not specified.<br>
     <br>max_cores_per_iteration: The maximum number of threads to use for a given training iteration.-1, which means to use all the possible cores per iteration per child-run.<br>